Learn More

 While the United States maintains DTAs with over 60 countries—including the United Kingdom—these treaties often distinguish between qualified retirement income and early distributions.

-This may result in full UK tax exposure, in addition to the US tax and penalty.
 Each treaty has a unique language, and classification disputes are not uncommon.

 Currency Exchange and Tax-Year Timing